On the stability properties of power networks with time-varying inertia: Stability analysis

 Assumption \ref{assum_inertia_growth} restricts the rate of growth of the inertia trajectories to be less than twice the local strictness constant $\rho_j$ associated with Assumption \ref{assum2}.
 Hence, the condition relates the power supply dynamics at each bus with the rate at which inertia is allowed to grow.
 Assumption \ref{assum_inertia_growth} provides a guideline for local control designs on the virtual inertia variations and could also be used from the operator's side as a means to avoid inertia induced instability.

-It should be noted that Assumption \ref{assum_inertia_growth} restricts the rate of growth of inertia but not the rate at which inertia may be removed from the network.
+\ak{ \begin{remark} Assumption \ref{assum_inertia_growth} restricts the rate of growth of inertia but not the rate at which inertia may be removed from the network, noting that inertia trajectories are lower bounded at all times by a positive constant.
+This contradicts conventional intuition in power systems which suggests that high inertia values lead to enhanced stability properties.
+The latter follows since higher inertia values reduce the frequency overshoot when fault events and large disturbances occur, making it less likely that security mechanisms, which disconnect generation units and may possibly lead to blackout events, become active.
+The intuition behind Assumption \ref{assum_inertia_growth} follows by noting that it bounds the rate of growth of "energy" in a Lyapunov sense, which enables to deduce stability, as demonstrated below. \end{remark} }